Learning to translate by learning to communicate

 \section{Discussion}

-We have demonstrated that (at least one variant of) EC fine-tuning provides significant improvement on unsupervised translation, over a standard backtranslation baseline.
-The gains are especially pronounced for our low-resource languages, which is ideal since they constitute the expected use case for unsupervised translation techniques.
-Furthermore, since the hyperparameters for the EC-FT portion of our pipeline were mostly determined empirically, our approach may be \textit{under-optimized}, meaning future work with larger computational budget may be able to yield further improvement using the same technique.
+We have demonstrated that (at least one variant of) EC fine-tuning provides improvement on unsupervised translation over a standard backtranslation baseline.
+The gains are especially pronounced for the low-resource language Nepali, which is ideal since under-resourced languages constitute the expected use case for unsupervised translation techniques.
+Furthermore, since the hyperparameters for the EC-FT portion of our pipeline were mostly determined empirically, our approach may be \textit{under-optimized}, meaning future work may yield further improvement using the same technique.

-\paragraph{I2I-EC} However, it is also clear that our formulation and implementation of ``standard'' EC (image-to-image) does not improve upon the baseline, and even degrades performance in the low-resource case.
+\paragraph{I2I-EC} However, it is also clear that our formulation and implementation of ``standard'' EC (I2I-EC) does not improve upon the baseline, and even degrades performance in many cases.
 Our interpretation of this behavior is linked to our motivation for formulating T2I-EC in the first place.

 As mentioned in Section~\ref{sec:methods_pipeline}, the image representations used in the sender's cross-attention, in the image-to-image setup, are not guaranteed to be at all similar to the representations that the receiver learns to encode.
-Because we seek to finetune for a standard \textit{seq2seq} task (translation), it is desirable that the sender (mBART decoder) be trained to use the same or similar representations to those produced by the receiver (mBART encoder).
+Because we seek to fine-tune for a standard \textit{seq2seq} task (translation), it is desirable that the sender (mBART decoder) be trained to use the same or similar representations to those produced by the receiver (mBART encoder).
 Thus, we hypothesize that the null and negative effects of I2I-EC may be due to this mismatch between the representations the sender is trained to use, and those that the receiver is trained to produce.

 However, we do \textbf{not} believe we have shown that I2I-EC will not be useful under slightly different formulations.
 In particular, the image representations may be able to be constrained to be similar to those of the receiver, either during EC or during the initial supervision phase.
 This could be accomplished using an auxillary distance loss, or by normalizing the mean and variance of the representations in both places.